Azure/fleet/docs/howtos/crp.md

-# Use the `ClusterResourcePlacement` API to Place Resources
+# Using the `ClusterResourcePlacement` API to Place Resources

 This how-to guide discusses how to use the Fleet `ClusterResourcePlacement` API to place resources across the fleet as you see appropriate.